coleifer/flask-peewee/docs/getting-started.rst

 .. image:: fp-getting-started.jpg

 The dashboard is pretty empty right now.
-Go ahead and add a few notes (the green "plus" icon on the dashboard next to Note).
+Go ahead and add a few notes (http://127.0.0.1:5000/admin/note/).
 If you navigate now to the note modeladmin you will see something like this:

 .. image:: fp-note-admin.jpg